jensmeder/DarkLightning/README.md

 #### 4.2.2 Device Discovery

-As soon as you plug in or out an iOS device to your Mac you will receive a callback on the corresponding delegate method (`deviceManager:deviceDidAttach:` or `deviceManager:deviceDidDetach:`) of `JMUSBDeviceManager*`.
-You will also receive a callback on `deviceManager:deviceDidAttach:` for every iOS device that was already attached to OSX when you started the discovery via `[manager start];`.
+As soon as you plug in or out an iOS/tvOS device to your Mac you will receive a callback on the corresponding delegate method (`deviceManager:deviceDidAttach:` or `deviceManager:deviceDidDetach:`) of `JMUSBDeviceManager*`.
+You will also receive a callback on `deviceManager:deviceDidAttach:` for every iOS/tvOS device that was already attached to OSX when you started the discovery via `[manager start];`.

 ```objc
 JMUSBDevice* _myDevice;